Usage

 » Being PSE or PD is a global parameter, not a per-port pa-

-set as PD or PSE.
-LLDP-MED also requires for a PSE to
+as PD or PSE.
+LLDP-MED also requires a PSE to have only

-only have one power source (primary or backup).
-Again,
+one power source (primary or backup).
+Again, lldpcli does

-lldpcli does not enforce this.
-Each port can have its own
+not enforce this.
+Each port can have its own power source.

-power source.
 The same applies for PD and power priority.
+LLDP-MED MIB

 Valid types are: